Workforce development

 typically have a strong network of ties in a community, and are equipped to respond to changes in their environments.
 Additionally, they take a holistic approach to the problems faced by participants.

 The responsibility for work-force development in the United States has rested on the government's shoulders for at least a century, since the advent of public schools.
 This formal system of education replaced earlier systems in American history when students whose parents desired them to learn a trade other than their parents' took up apprenticeships.
 Informal schooling took place at home, depending on the household's ability and income level.
 Public schools were founded to prepare students to earn a living wage by providing them with skills such as reading and arithmetic.
 However, employers still typically provided vocational training on-the-job.

 Traditional work-force development has been problem-focused.
 Economic development practitioners evaluated neighborhoods, cities, or states on the basis of perceived weaknesses in human-resource capacity.
 However, recent efforts view work-force development in a more positive light.
 Economic developers use work-force development as a way to increase equity among inhabitants of a region.
 Inner-city residents may not have access to equal education opportunities, and work-force development programs can increase their skill levels so they can compete with suburbanites for high-paying jobs.

 Workforce development As of 2016 often takes a more holistic approach, addressing issues such as spatial mismatch or poor transportation to jobs.
 Programs to train workers often form part of a network of other human-service or community opportunities.

+Workforce Programs

+Emerging trends in Adult and Career Education are progressively in line with programs aiming at improving people's earning potential and career options by means of workforce development projects.
+This all-encompassing strategy calls for public and private sector partnership involving local companies, trade groups, and educational institutions.
+Important services provided include industry-specific education, job ready training, career research, and development of vocational skills.

+The focus on matching educational programs with the changing needs of the labor market guarantees that training paths are relevant and responsive to industry demands, therefore reflecting a major trend.
+Furthermore, there is increasing attention on giving people the means to identify job opportunities that fit their qualifications and interests, thereby enabling career development.
+As the economy continues to change, workforce development entities are prioritizing the creation of skilled labor pools to meet the competitive needs of businesses, highlighting the critical role of Adult and Career Education in fostering a skilled workforce.